If you’re here, you’re probably already an Uber driver and you want to learn how to make money with Uber.

 Have a friend’s baby shower all the way across the state?
 You guessed it…Do it!

-If you’re an entrepreneur who’s in the process of starting or funding their own business, then Uber is a great way to make just that extra money you need to fund either your life or your business.
+If you’re an entrepreneur who’s in the process of starting or funding their own business, then Uber is a great way to make that extra money you need to fund your business.

 Usually, entrepreneurs go for part-time jobs but those often come with strict schedules, and, well, a boss.

 Driving with Uber, there’s no one telling you what to do, how to do it, or when to do it.